-reviewing marketing strategies, students will develop a comprehensive event-marketing plan, and identify and develop sponsorship opportunities.
+EMM 210 Event Marketing, Promoting, and Public Relations (EMM 150)......4 cr.
+The course explores the concepts and tools used to market and promote a successful event.
+An effective event marketing strategy, including timing and evaluation components, is developed.
+This course applies contemporary principles of strategic marketing to event management.
+Students will develop a comprehensive event-marketing plan, and identify and develop sponsorship opportunities.
 Promotional materials, advertising, printing and production, direct mail, and trade show/exhibiting are introduced.
 A student-defined and initiated case study will provide course theory application.